Size: Up to 2 inch wingspan

 Range: On the summit of the west rim of Snake River Canyon near Hat Point.

-Season: Late May to late July
+Season: Late June to early July

 Conservation Status: Secure in other states.
 Survival of colonies may depend on wildfire interrupting habitat succession.
 Current Oregon population unknown.